Bay sucker can cause discolouration and distortion of leaves at the shoot tips of bay laurel.

 What is bay sucker?

 The psyllids or plant suckers are a group of sap sucking true bugs (Hemiptera).
 There are more than 40 species found in Britain.
+Many species produce a white waxy secretion during the immature (nymph) stages and some cause distortion and galling to host plants.
+Most however, do not cause any significant damage to garden plants.
+More information on Psyllids from in Britain can be found at British Bugs.

 - Bay tree leaves thicken, curl downwards at the margins and turn yellow; often only half of the leaf is affected